tock/tock/doc/reference/trd-appid.md

 kernel MUST give a version number of 0 to processes whose TBF Object does not have a TBF Program Header.

-The Unloaded, Unchecked, Failed, Unstarted and Running states describe the conceptual state machine of a process at loading; the values or names of state variables in the kernel implemementation might be different.
+The Unloaded, CredentialsUnchecked, CredentialsFailed, CredentialsPassed and Running states describe the conceptual state machine of a process at loading; the values or names of state variables in the kernel implemementation might be different.
 The exact Tock process state machine and names of its states is outside the scope of this document.

 5 Credentials and Version in Tock Binary Format Objects